cseanburns/systems-librarianship/src/3a-searching-with-grep.md

 These curly braces mark the beginning and ending of each record.

 The cite key follows the opening curly brace.
-The cite key is an identifier that often refers to the author's name and includes publication date information.
+In *Scopus*, the cite key is an identifier that often refers to the author's name and includes publication date information.
 For example, a cite key might look as follows and would stand for the author **Budd** and the date **2020-11-23**.

 ```
 Budd20201123
 ```

+*Web of Science* uses less meaningful information as the cite key.

 The rows below the entry type contain the metadata for the record.
 Each row begins with a tag or field name followed by an equal sign, which is then followed by the values or content for that tag.